progit/progit/no-nb/07-customizing-git/01-chapter7.markdown

 The next time you check out this file, Git injects the SHA of the blob:

-	$ rm text.txt
+	$ rm test.txt
-	$ git checkout -- text.txt
+	$ git checkout -- test.txt
 	$ cat test.txt
 	$Id: 42812b7653c7b88933f8a9d6cad0ca16714b9bb3 $

 However, that result is of limited use.
 If you’ve used keyword substitution in CVS or Subversion, you can include a datestamp — the SHA isn’t all that helpful, because it’s fairly random and you can’t tell if one SHA is older or newer than another.

 It turns out that you can write your own filters for doing substitutions in files on commit/checkout.
 These are the "clean" and "smudge" filters.
 In the `.gitattributes` file, you can set a filter for particular paths and then set up scripts that will process files just before they’re checked out ("smudge", see Figure 7-2) and just before they’re committed ("clean", see Figure 7-3).
 These filters can be set to do all sorts of fun things.

 Insert 18333fig0702.png
 Figure 7-2.
 The “smudge” filter is run on checkout.

 Insert 18333fig0703.png
 Figure 7-3.
 The “clean” filter is run when files are staged.

 The original commit message for this functionality gives a simple example of running all your C source code through the `indent` program before committing.
 You can set it up by setting the filter attribute in your `.gitattributes` file to filter `*.c` files with the "indent" filter:

 	*.c     filter=indent

-Then, tell Git what the "indent"" filter does on smudge and clean:
+Then, tell Git what the "indent" filter does on smudge and clean:

 	$ git config --global filter.indent.clean indent
 	$ git config --global filter.indent.smudge cat